What Drives the Cost of Crop Insurance in NZ?

 • Large commercial (15+ ha): $14,000 – $35,000+/year

-Named perils cover only (hail, frost, wind): approximately 1.5–3.5% of insured value per annum.
+Named perils cover (hail, frost, wind): approximately 1.5–3.5% of insured value per annum.
 Gold variety orchards often attract lower rates due to better yield predictability.
+Bay of Plenty sites with good drainage and active frost protection can sit toward the lower end.

 Apples and Pears